spectrocloud/librarium/docs/docs-content/enterprise-version/install-palette/airgap/vmware-vsphere-airgap-instructions.md

         </Tabs>

 20. The output of the script contains credentials and values you will need when completing the install with the Palette CLI.
-If you need to review information in the future, invoke the script again.
+If you need to review information again, invoke the script again.

 21. Review the [Additional Packs](./supplemental-packs.md) page and identify any additional packs you want to add to your OCI registry.
 By default, the installation only includes the minimum required packs.
 You can also add